daneofmanythings/chalktone.nvim/README.md

 ## Summary

-A colorscheme for [neovim](https://neovim.io/).
+A colorscheme for [neovim](https://neovim.io/) made with [lush.nvim](https://github.com/rktjmp/lush.nvim).
 New project, actively in development!

 </div>